About the Rio Samba Parade

 They are usually on the sound truck behind the percussionists or find their way marching along with the school down the runway.
 One of the most important elements in the samba school parade is the rhythm and the lyrics of the theme song.
 The song must energize the dancers and the audience generating an intense desire to dance.
 The song must be related to the chosen theme and this theme should also be represented in the costumes, floats and wings.

-Our Rio Carnival Gurus are here to assist the rich and the poor, black or white, and make everyone young at heart for a Unique Samba experience.
+Our Rio Carnival Gurus are here to assist and make everyone for a Unique Samba experience.
 Let them help you plan a vacation your will remember for e-v-e-r.